RC-GitHub/Flashcards/README.md

 # Flashcards
-is a imple webpage for memorizing words or sentences!
+is a simple webpage for memorizing words or sentences!